What is it about?

 Who am I?

 I graduated from high school, did my community service in an environmental institute, and then studied computer science with a minor in business administration at the University of Bonn.
 I focused on computer security, networks, and finite-state models during my major.
-I wrote my diploma thesis in cooperation with Fraunhofer about a Europe-wide computer security system.
+I wrote my diploma thesis cooperating with Fraunhofer about a Europe-wide computer security system.

 Since then, I have worked in different roles (expert, project lead, executive) in the financial industry.
-First in information security, later in architecture and quality assurance.
+First in information security, and later in architecture and quality assurance.

 I'm a knowledge worker, so I've long been interested in strategies, methods, and tools for efficiently storing, searching, and networking information.